WIPL: History

 The Federal Communications Commission (FCC) granted a construction permit to original station owner Kennebec Valley Television in 1987.
-After ten years of delays related to difficulties in obtaining financing to construct the station and commence broadcasting, Kennebec Valley Television's corporate successor New England Broadcasting was granted an unbuilt station waiver and WPME signed on August 13, 1997 under a time brokerage agreement with WPXT owner Pegasus Communications Corporation.
+After ten years of delays related to difficulties in obtaining financing to construct the station and commence broadcasting, Kennebec Valley Television's corporate successor New England Broadcasting was granted an unbuilt station waiver and WPME signed on August 13, 1997, under a time brokerage agreement with WPXT owner Pegasus Communications Corporation.
 Prior to WPME's sign-on, viewers in Portland who wanted to watch UPN had to view it on cable via Boston's WSBK-TV.
 In February 2001, New England Broadcasting sold WPME to KB Prime Media LLC, which inherited the previous agreement with Pegasus.
 Pegasus Communications was permitted by the FCC to purchase WPME outright in February 2005 under the previously-granted unbuilt station waiver.
 The station maintained a primary affiliation with UPN and secondary affiliation with The WB.
 It aired WB prime time on a tape delay starting at 10.
 When WPXT switched its affiliation from Fox to The WB, this secondary affiliation was dropped.
 WPME aired Boston Celtics and Bruins games in the late 1990s and Red Sox baseball until 2002.
 The Red Sox, owning half of cable sports network NESN, moved the games to that network.

-This station's only attempt at local news was a 7 o'clock broadcast (produced by WPXT) in 2001 which was quickly canceled due to low ratings and inconsistent viewership.
+This station's only attempt at local news was a 7 p.m. broadcast (produced by WPXT) in 2001 which was quickly canceled due to low ratings and inconsistent viewership.
 The station did not air a prime time newscast at 10 p.m. like many other UPN affiliates because it would compete with WPXT's nightly broadcast.
 However, that station's show was simulcasted on WPME for a period of time.
 Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV over marketing of the direct broadcast satellite service in rural areas.
 The Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania, for $55.5 million.
 CP Media eventually formed a new broadcasting company, New Age Media.